The pros and cons of facial recognition technology

 Lawbreakers can use facial recognition technology to perpetrate crimes against innocent victims too.
 They can collect individuals’ personal information, including imagery and video collected from facial scans and stored in databases, to commit identity fraud.

-With this information, a thief could take out credit cards and other debt or open bank accounts in the victim’s name.
+With this information, a thief could take out credit cards and other debt or open bank accounts in a victim’s name.
 In consideration of the aforementioned use of facial recognition to place shoplifters on criminal databases, threat actors could even place individuals on a criminal record.

 Beyond fraud, bad actors can harass or stalk victims using facial recognition technology.